JenessyMEG/JenessyMEG/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Hi there 👋 I'm Jenessy.
-Connect with me and let's explore the world of development and testing together!
+# Hi there 👋 I'm Jenessy.
+## Connect with me and let's explore the world of development and testing together!

 - 🔭 I’m someone passionate about growing and learning .
 Currently, I'm a QA Engineer, excited to share my latest projects.
 - 🌱 I’m currently learning more about technologies and software
 - 👯 I'm motivated to collaborate and work with communities that contribute to technology, especially in automation testing.

+## TOOLS

+- Pycharm
+- GitBash
+- Postman
+- Selenium
+- Jira
+- Python